 Formal verification of CBC Casper

 The main contribution of our paper is to refine the existing formalization and verify it with Isabelle/HOL (proof assistant).
-A proof assistant is like an IDE for mathematical logic and helps human to detect bugs in pen-and-paper proofs and accelerate formal verification.
+A proof assistant is like an IDE for mathematical logic and helps humans to detect bugs in pen-and-paper proofs and accelerate formal verification.

 The proofs can be found here.